JorgeBarbancho/Java-WindowBuilder-Budget/README.md

 # Java-WindowBuilder-Budget
-A budget app builded using Eclipse-SWT
+A budget app built using Eclipse-SWT